Overseas transfers in

 What happens when benefits are paid and an enhancement factor applies?(Expand content) (Minimise content)

 If an individual applies for an enhancement factor, they can use the factor in respect of any benefit crystallisation event that takes place after the transfer is made.
-They will need to provide a copy of the certificate to the pension provider so that they can calculate the percentage of lifetime allowance used taking into account the enhancement factor.
+They will need to provide a copy of the certificate to the pension provider, or at least quote the reference number given on the certificate to them, so that they can calculate the percentage of lifetime allowance used taking into account the enhancement factor.

-When transferring pension arrangements between different countries, the transferee should take financial advice in both countries to avoid possible unseen tax implications.
+When transferring pension arrangements between different countries, the transferee should take financial advice in both countries to avoid possible unforeseen tax implications.

 Further information on recognised overseas scheme transfer factors can be found at: